lambdaclass/concrete/docs/PHASE3_OBLIGATION_CORE_AUDIT.md

 ## Prioritized remaining work

-1. **Close the `--report contracts` truth-source gap (#15 / #18e).** Either make
+1. **Literal-view refactor of `--report contracts` (#15 / #18e).** The interim
+   parity gate (`check_contracts_ledger_parity.sh`) landed 2026-06-15 and now holds contracts to the ledger (and fixed a real call-site vocabulary drift).
-   `renderContracts` render from the ledger, or — if its presentation-rich contract-clause fields don't yet live in the record — first widen the record with those fields, then convert.
-Minimum acceptable interim: add a ledger-parity gate (the proof-status pattern in `check_obligation_report_views.sh`) so contracts cannot silently drift. **Highest value: it is the only OPEN surface.**
+   The remaining work is the renderer itself: make `renderContracts` read the discharged ledger instead of re-discharging each family via its own `kernelDischargeLoopVCs`.
+If its presentation-rich contract-clause fields don't yet live in the record, widen the record first, then convert.
 2. **Reconcile the ROADMAP Phase 3 prose** (done 2026-06-15) so the spec stops being a second truth source about the truth-source migration. (#13 was found already done — gate `check_discharge_adapters.sh`; no new gate needed.)